 Jen Walsh: La Crema Russian River Valley Pinot Noir

-Winemaker Jen Walsh is a lover of Burgundian wines, particularly Pinot Noir and Chardonnay.
+Winemaker Jen Walsh is fond of Burgundian wines, particularly Pinot Noir and Chardonnay.
 Her love for pinot is on display in full force with her Russian River winner: La Crema Russian River Valley Pinot Noir.
-Soulful and nuanced, dark cherry and blackberry will be present on the nose then give way to the flavor of raspberry and rhubarb at just the right moment on the palate.
+Soulful and nuanced, dark cherry and blackberry will be present on the nose, giving way to the raspberry and rhubarb’s flavor at just the right moment on the palate.